Want to follow along with this writing? Sign up Today, it's free and easy

 I'm sorry for taking so long to get to this, and I wish I had read it sooner.
 Your descriptions were great and I could clearly picture everything, almost like I was there alongside your character.
 I do think that it would sound better if you cut out the opening sentence.
 Starting of with "Her hands were trembling..." might do a better job of getting the reader's attention.
 Just my opinion though.
 Either way, I enjoyed this.
 Great work.

-about 2 years ago Holly Hall said:
+over 2 years ago Holly Hall said:

 Wow.
 I truly loved this.
 In fact, the piece reminded me a lot of the snow you described in the piece; soft and quiet, yet still striking and impacting.